 High-quality beeswax wraps are more expensive initially than a roll of wrap, but you can use them repeatedly for years.
 And, when they do eventually reach the end of their lives, you can compost or recycle them.
 Ideally, look for brands that use organic beeswax and cotton–we think this four-pack of wraps from BUZZWRAP is a great starter pack at a solid price.

-So you already know that most commercial deoderant is bad for your health and the environment, right?
-It’s full of harmful substances like aluminium and parabens, which have been linked to conditions and diseases like Alzheimers and various cancers.
+So you already know that most commercial deodorant is bad for your health and the environment, right?
+It’s full of harmful substances like aluminum and parabens, which have been linked to conditions and diseases like Alzheimer’s and various cancers.
 Many also contain endocrine disruptors that are reported to inhibit fertility, thyroid function, and other hormone-related conditions.
 And that’s without the hideously wasteful packaging!
-So a word of caution on this one – make sure you read the ingedients–don’t just assume that a deoderant is a good choice because it’s in eco-friendly packaging.
-I know that your time is limited, just like mine, but I’m also into saving money wherever I can and being as self-sufficienct as I can be, so healthy deoderant is one of the many things I choose to make myself.
+So a word of caution on this one – make sure you read the ingedients–don’t just assume that a deodorant is a good choice because it’s in eco-friendly packaging.
+I know that your time is limited, just like mine, but I’m also into saving money wherever I can and being as self-sufficient as I can be, so healthy deodorant is one of the many things I choose to make myself.
 It’s insanely easy, costs just a few pennies, and takes only a couple of minutes.
-Check out our recipe for DIY natural deoderant.
+Check out our recipe for DIY natural deodorant.
 However, if you’re allergic to baking soda, this recipe won’t be suitable, in which case, you can buy crystal rock deodorants like these or all-natural deodorants with eco-friendly packaging here.